harplife/zettelkasten/math/precalculus/Chapter 4/6_Modeling_with_Exponential_Functions.md

 > Thus, $$N(t)=N_{0}\left( \frac{1}{2} \right)^{\frac{t}{t_{1/2}}}$$

 ---
-An exponential decay can be described by any of the following equivalent formulas :
+Half-life exponential decay can be described by any of the following equivalent formulas :

 $$
 \begin{align}